Welcome to today's blog post.

-There are a variety of solutions to keep an eye on the status of the Internet connection and other devices in the network.
-Today I present you a solution with a RaspBerry Pi, which you can also implement at home to monitor your home network.
+To keep an eye on the status of the internet connection, as well as other devices on the network, there are a variety of solutions.
+Today I present a solution with a RaspBerry Pi, which you can also implement at home for monitoring your home network.

-I opt for a solution in which no packages need to be installed and configured.
-When setting up, you only need to connect to the RaspBerry Pi once via SSH and carry out the initialization with a simple command.
+I choose a solution where no packages have to be installed and configured.
+During setup, you only need to connect to the RaspBerry Pi once via SSH, and execute the initialization with a simple command.

 For this we need the following: